oracle-livelabs/apex/apex-professional-hol20/migrating-applications.md

 ### Objectives

 In this lab, you will:

 - Create Installation Scripts

 - Create Data Packages

 - Export application with supporting Objects.

 ### Downloads

 - Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/demo-projects-5.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

-## Task 1: Create Installation Scripts, Data packages, and Export Applications.
+## Task 1: Create Installation Scripts, Data packages, and Export Applications

-1. On the Workspace home page, click the App Builder icon.
+1. On the Workspace home page, click **App Builder**.

     ![Navigate to App Builder](images/click-app-builder.png " ")